TypQxQ/Klipper_ToolChanger/README.md

 * Current Tool is saved and restored at powerdown.
 Default but optional.

 ## To do:
-* Save pressure avance per tool
 * Change virtual tools code.
+* Add selectable automatic calculation of active times based on previous times.
+Ex:
   * Mean Layer time Standby mode. - Save time at every layerchange and at toolchange set to mean time of last 3 layers *2 or at last layer *1.5 with a Maximum and a minimum time.
 Needs to be analyzed further.
+  * Save the time it was in Standby last time and apply a fuzzfactor.
+Put tool in standby and heatup with presumption that next time will be aproximatley after the same time as last. +/- Fuzzfactor.
 * Implement Fan Scale.
 Can change fan scale for diffrent materials or tools from slicer at toolchange.
 Maybe max and min too?
+* Save pressure avance per tool to be restored on toolchange.
+Also between virtual tools.
+Check Slicer output first if this is needed or can be put in Filament.
+But then the filament in diffrent tools??

 ## G-Code commands:
 * `TOOL_LOCK` - Lock command